jaredpetersen/raspilive/README.md

 # raspi-live
-raspi-live is a Node.js Express webserver that takes streaming video from the Raspberry Pi Camera module and makes it available on the web via [HLS](https://en.wikipedia.org/wiki/HTTP_Live_Streaming) or [MPEG-DASH](https://en.wikipedia.org/wiki/Dynamic_Adaptive_Streaming_over_HTTP).
+raspi-live is a Node.js Express webserver that takes streaming video from the Raspberry Pi Camera module and makes it available on the web via [HLS](https://en.wikipedia.org/wiki/HTTP_Live_Streaming) or [DASH](https://en.wikipedia.org/wiki/Dynamic_Adaptive_Streaming_over_HTTP).

 Run it via a simple command line interface:
 ```
 raspi-live start
 ```

 The server will start serving the streaming files on `/camera`.
-Point streaming video players to `/camera/livestream.m3u8` for HLS or `/camera/livestream.mpd`
+Point streaming video players to `/camera/livestream.m3u8` for HLS or `/camera/livestream.mpd` for DASH.

 ## Usage